 Applicants who are not supported by the state of Colorado or one of the WICHE states and applicants who are residents of other states or countries can be included in the non-sponsored pool.
 Non-sponsored students will remain non-sponsored for the four years of the program.

 Pursuant to State Statute C.R.S.
-23-31-135, non-sponsored students pay tuition, fees, and the support fee for each year in which they are enrolled.
-Non-sponsored students will remain non-sponsored for the four years of the PVM Program.
+23-31-107, non-sponsored students pay tuition, fees, and the support fee for each year in which they are enrolled.
+Non-sponsored students will remain non-sponsored for the four years of the DVM Program.

 Applicants may choose to be considered in the non-sponsored category if denied Colorado or WICHE sponsorship.
 Applicants should indicate this request on the supplemental application by checking the appropriate box.

-PVM student must be classified as sponsored or non-sponsored and are not eligible for any of the exceptions to receive the in-state tuition rate since you are not actually a resident of Colorado.
-All Colorado sponsored students must a true and fixed permanent resident of Colorado.
+DVM student must be classified as sponsored or non-sponsored and are not eligible for any of the exceptions to receive the in-state tuition rate since you are not actually a resident of Colorado.
+All Colorado sponsored students must be a true and fixed permanent resident of Colorado.

 Contact the College of Veterinary Medicine and Biomedical Sciences for more information regarding the support fee and application deadlines.

-If you have further questions regarding domicile requirements for the Professional Veterinary Medical Program, contact the Office of Financial Aid.
+If you have further questions regarding domicile requirements for the Doctor of Veterinary Medicine Program, contact the Office of Financial Aid.
 When inquiring, specify that you are applying to the Professional Veterinary Medical Program.